pip-services/pip-services-docs/content/en/dart/data/persistence/memory_persistence.md

 This method shall be called by a public **deleteByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

-> Future deleteByFilterEx(String correlationId, filter)
+> Future deleteByFilterEx(String? correlationId, filter)

-- **correlationId**: String - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through the call chain.
 - **filter**: dynamic - (optional) filter function used to filter items.